corphacks/corphacks.github.io/_posts/2015-03-03-Simple-SSH-Tunnel-Guide-Part-1.md

 ---
 layout: post
-title: Super Simple SSH Tunnel - Part 1
+title: Simple SSH Tunnel Guide - Part 1
 comments: true
 ---

 ### Building the Gateway

-  This post describes the first of three parts of my [Super Simple SSH Tunnel]({% post_url 2015-03-03-Super-Simple-SSH-Tunnel-Overview %}) guide.
+  This post describes the first of three parts of my [Simple SSH Tunnel Guide]({% post_url 2015-03-03-Simple-SSH-Tunnel-Guide %}).
 The goal of this post is to get new server up and running in AWS to act as a gateway for SSH tunneling.

 <a name="step1"></a>